 INSTRUCTIONS MOTORHOMES WITH MECHANICAL LOCK-ARMS READ ENTIRE SLIDE-OUT ROOM INSTRUCTIONS BEFORE MOVING SLIDE-OUT ROOM GENERAL INSTRUCTIONS: NSTRUCTIONS: The coach slide-out rooms will not operate when the ignition key is in the ignition position.
 The slide-out room can be stopped at any time by releasing the switch.
-The side-out form can be subject at any mine of your angular Amperage setting on units: WARNING-MOVE SCREW IN SMALL INCREMENTS AND TRY SVO ROOM AGAIN - THERE IS A POTENTIAL FOR COMPONIENT OR STRUCTURAL DAMAGE IF THE SCREW IS ADJUSTED TOO HIGH.
-NOTE: THIS SCREW DOES NOT ADJUST S/O ROOM SPEED; IT SETS THE AMOUNT OF POWER REQUIRED TO MOVE THE ROOM AGAINST MECHANICAL STOPS. out end windows must be shut before moving room Look for and remove any obstructions before moving room.
-CAUTION ON MOTORHOMES: Move driver seat forward before moving room (either 4) Press and hold the appropriate slide-out switch until the slide-out is fully extended and stops moving.
-Release the switch.
-Retracting Slide-out Room: troung since-our room: Slide-out end windows must be shut before moving room.
+The side-out room can be stopped at any time by releasing the switc Amperage setting on units: WARNING-MOVE SCREW IN SMALL INCREMENTS AND TRY SVO ROOM AGAIN - THERE IS A POTENTIAL FOR COMPONENT OR STRUCTURAL DAMAGE IF THE SCREW IS ADJUSTED TOO HIGH.
+NOTE: THIS SCREW DOES NOT ADJUST S/O ROOM SPEED; IT SETS THE AMOUNT OF POWER REQUIRED TO MOVE THE ROOM AGAINST MECHANICAL STOPS.
+Extending Slide out Room: uctions before more Look for and remove any obstructions before moving room.
+CAUTION ON MOTORHOMES: Move driver seat forward before moving room (either 2) 3) direction).
+Press and hold the appropriate slide-out switch until the slide-out is fully extended and stops moving. noving. se the switch S) release the switch.
+Retracting Silde-out Room: Silde-out end windows must be shut before moving room.
 Look for and remove any obstructions before moving room.
-Press and hold the appropriate slide-out switch until the slide-out room is fully retracted MANUAL OPERATION OF ROOM: Refer to the MANUAL OPERATION INSTRUCTIONS located on the kitchen overhead cabinet.
+Press and hold the appropriate slide-out switch until the slide-out room is fully retracted and slops moving.
+Preases the switch.

+MANUAL OPERATION OF ROOM: Refer to the MANUAL OPERATION INSTRUCTIONS located on the kitchen overhead